nginxinc/nginx-controller-lab/docs/class1/module1/lab5.rst

 Adding a gateway for the mobile trading application
 ===================================================

-The trading application has been a great product with a web broswer GUI.
+The trading application has been a great product with a web browser GUI.
 The business unit wants to expand this to a new mobile application so that ACME Financial retail customers can do trades on the go.
 To enable a new mobile API for customers ACME Financial needs to expose a